 A trademark is a unique characterization given to a product in order to distinguish it from other similar or competitive products.
-A trademark can take the form of a logo, design, symbol or words which establish the uniqueness of that product.
+A trademark can take the form of a logo, design, symbol, or words that establish the uniqueness of that product.
 Additionally, trademarks are also a declaration of a product belonging exclusively to a specific organization.
 This enables the trademark owners to prevent their competitors from mooching off similar designs or passing off dubious products under their brand name.

 Going into the legality of the term, a trademark is essentially a form of intellectual property.
-In order to have an enforceable trademark protection, one must register it as per the laws and regulations of their home country.
+In order to have enforceable trademark protection, one must register it as per the laws and regulations of their home country.
 In the United States, the USPTO (The United States Patent &Trademark Office) is the issuing agency for trademarks.
 They remain valid for a period of 10 years from the date of registration, with an option for renewal for additional 10 years.

 Why must businesses secure Trademarks?

 Registration of a trademark with the USPTO gives rise to exclusive legal rights and a higher degree of protection.
 Only a registered trademark owner can move to sue or recover statutory damages in cases of potential infringement.
 Registration indicates a clear-cut record and undisputed ownership in the eyes of the federal court.
 This makes it easier to get a favorable decision in the event of a challenge to authenticity.

 Trademarks are also an effective branding tool enabling organizations to set themselves apart from competitors.
 With the use of creative and appealing designs for trademarks, organizations always seek to make their presence unforgettable and inviting for customers.
 After all, bling and attractiveness is always the first thing that makes a customer choose one product over another.